Advanced

 Input Dataset and Output Format

-There is currently only one ANSS/CNSS earthquake catalog available for this catalog search form.
-At this time, the catalog only contains information about earthquake locations and magnitude and does not contain phase readings, amplitude observations, or mechanisms.
-We hope to address this in the future.
+The ANSS Composite Catalog only contains information about earthquake locations and magnitude and does not contain phase readings, amplitude observations, or mechanisms.

 There are currently 3 output formats available from the catalog search.